The Bronfman Center for Jewish Student Life

 Ian Lau, Senior Affiliate Chaplain

 Born and raised in Hong Kong, Ian immigrated to the US with his family during eighth grade.
 He became a Christian in high school and entered NYU as a freshman in 2001, when he joined Compass Koinonia (CK).
 After graduation, Ian stayed on to serve in CK and started working full-time in technology in the financial industry, where he still works today.
 He is currently director of Compass Koinonia undergrad at NYU and a member of Compass Fellowship Church.
 Ian enjoys badminton, street food, and sushi.
 Some of his favorite authors are John Piper, David Platt and Ravi Zacharias.
-He is married to Jackie, whom he met at CK as an undergrad.
+He is married to Jackie, whom he met at CK as an undergrad and recently had a new addition to the family, baby Olivia Joy.

 Jackie Lau, Affiliate Chaplain